da5is/azure_lab_automation/01-core-network/README.md

 ## Configuration

-- Configure region and region abbreviation in the bicep file
 - Configure the Region, Region Abbreviation, VM administrator password and pre-shared key in the parameters file.

 ## Notes